Responsible Department: Office of General Counsel

 For violations that do not fall under existing policies or that do not have an established reporting procedure, the following guidelines should be followed (assuming there is no need for anonymous reporting):

 a.
-Members of the Board and University Officers: report to the Board Chair or to the Office of Legal Services.
+Members of the Board and University Officers: report to the Board Chair or to the Office of General Counsel.

 b.
 Faculty: report to their department chair or to their dean.
 If it is not appropriate to report to the chair or dean for any reason, the faculty member should report to the Provost and may also contact Human Resources.